p6nc/overlay/README.md

 - x11-terms/valleyTERM - This is a terminal made by me, with some help by ncdulo.

 Here is what is planned to be included:
-- rsfetch - A neofetch-esque info fetch tool written in Rust.
+- app-misc/rsfetch - A neofetch-esque info fetch tool written in Rust.
 Written by me, with help from some contributors and Reddit.
+- ???/PyRoman - A Roman numeral conversion library written for Python 3.6.
+Includes a Gtk3 wrapper.
+Written by ncdulo.